Vatix logo

 The buddy system is a safety procedure where one person in the team is responsible for monitoring the safety of another team member.

 Often, you would have two individuals who operate as “buddies” who look out for each other.
-Buddy systems can also have more than two people, where one person is in charge to look out for the rest of their team.
+Buddy systems can also have more than two people, where one person is in charge of looking out for the rest of their team.

 A buddy system can be applied in many situations.
 For instance, pairing a new employee with a more experienced buddy to learn about health and safety risks and procedures during their induction period.
+This process is often formalised as an onboarding buddy program, where a more experienced member acts as a support system and knowledge sharing method to help new employees understand company policies and integrate smoothly.
 Teams working in hazardous environments, such as mining, can also use the buddy system to look out for each other.

 While the buddy system is an effective safety procedure when monitoring team members in person, it is not as effective as you might think for monitoring lone workers remotely.